sepehrkianian09/flutter_project_sample_1/README.md

 This is a flutter project aimed at helping individuals manage their financial operations.

+The project is deployed, using firebase, in domain https://flutter-sample-1-29965.web.app

 ## Functional Requirements

 First, the project includes accounting functionalities.
 These requirements